NuGet/NuGetDocs/NuGet.Docs/ndocs/Create-Packages/Creating-a-Package.md

 ##Next Steps

-Once you've created a package, which is a `.nupkg` file, you can publish it to the gallery of your choice as described on [Publishing a Package](/ndocs/create-packages/publish-a-package) for details.
+Once you've created a package, which is a `.nupkg` file, you can publish it to the gallery of your choice as described on [Publishing a Package](/ndocs/create-packages/publish-a-package).

 You might also want to extend the capabilities of your package or otherwise support other scenarios as described in the following topics: